Resume

 Experienced marketing specialist with over six years in digital strategy and campaign management.
 Proven ability to boost ROI by 40% through innovative, data-driven solutions.
 Eager to join [Company Name] to drive impactful marketing initiatives while relocating to Canada for long-term growth.

-If you’re new or switching fields, go for a resume objective section:
+If you’re new or switching fields, write a resume objective

 • Focus on your enthusiasm to learn and contribute.